keystonejs/keystone/docs/README.md

 To add line highlights, you can use curly braces `{}` containing numbers or ranges separated by commas after the language.

-So a base JS format would look like
+So a base JS format would look like this

 ```
 \`\`\`js{5}
 ```

-if you want to highlight line 5.
+if you want to highlight line number 5.

 To highlight lines 5-10 you would write